8 Easy Tricks to Create Less Waste with Your Plant-Based Diet

-Without major action by corporations and governments around the world, turning the tide is difficult.
-Thankfully, YOU have the power to ignite that change and curb reckless plastic pollution by being a conscious consumer, using your voice and demanding better—all while you #EatPlantsForAChange!
+Without major action by corporations and governments around the world, turning the tide can seem like a momentous task.
+Thankfully, YOU have the power to ignite that change and curb reckless plastic pollution by being a conscious consumer, using your voice, and demanding better—all while you #EatPlantsForAChange!

 But before we dive in, let’s address a few simple questions and concerns you may have before we start.

 “I recycle, isn’t that enough?”
 Unfortunately, no. Did you know only 9% of plastic in US recycling bins is actually recycled?
-This is largely a combination of contamination from poorly cleaned materials, the cost of recycling, inefficiencies in the recycling system itself, and the sheer amount of plastic we produce and consume each year.
+This is due to a combination of contamination from poorly cleaned materials, the cost of recycling, inefficiencies in the recycling system itself, and the sheer amount of plastic we produce and consume each year.
 There’s a reason "recycle" is the last part of the infamous classroom phrase, “reduce, reuse, recycle”--it should be used as a last resort, not a primary solution.

 “That’s not my trash, I don’t litter at the beach!”
 Actually, only a fraction of plastic that ends up in the ocean comes directly from beachgoers.
-Much of ocean plastic pollution occurs in the stages before and after consumers use and dispose of their products.
-Because plastics are made to be so lightweight they’re easily carried by wind and rain out of transportation centers and landfills to drainage networks and rivers that flow directly into open ocean.
-Further, abandoned fishing nets, which make up the largest percentage of plastic floating in the ocean, occurs directly from the process of catching seafood.
+Much ocean plastic pollution occurs in the stages before and after consumers use and dispose of their products.
+Because plastics are made to be so lightweight they’re easily carried by wind and rain out of transportation centers and landfills to drainage networks and rivers that flow directly into the open ocean.
+Further, abandoned fishing nets--not trash--make up the largest percentage of plastic floating in the ocean, which comes directly from the process of catching seafood.

 “Won’t plastic just break down at some point?”
 Not really.
 Plastic never really "breaks down," rather, it simply breaks into smaller and smaller pieces.
 Even this process takes 400 years or more, depending on the plastic.
 And with more than 8 million metric tons of plastic entering our ocean every year, marine animals don’t have the time.

-The simple matter is: the best way we can reduce our global waste problem as consumers is to produce less of it—much of which comes from our diet.
-So to help you reach pinnacle eco-warrior status and protect our oceans, here’s our list of 8 low-waste tips you can incorporate in your daily routine!
+The best way we can reduce our global waste problem as consumers is to produce less of it—much of which comes from our diet.
+So to help you reach pinnacle eco-warrior status and protect our oceans, here’s our list of 8 low-waste tips you can incorporate into your daily routine!

 1. Say Goodbye to Bags

-We’re long past the time to get rid of the dreaded plastic bag.
-(Depending on where you live, they may already be phased out!)
-Plastic bags are one of the most commonly littered plastics due to how easily they’re caught by the wind, and are notoriously difficult to recycle.
+We’re long past due to get rid of the dreaded plastic bag (Depending on where you live, they may already be phased out!).
+Plastic bags are one of the most commonly littered plastics due to how easily they’re caught by the wind, and they are notoriously difficult to recycle.
 If you mix them in with your regular recyclables, you’re likely doing more harm than good.
-Don’t want to spend money on reusable bags?
-Don’t.
-The paper bags you get at the grocery store are perfectly fine to bring back for your next shop.
-Once they start tearing, add them to your recycling and get some more!
+Reusable bags made of non-woven polypropylene or polyethylene with 40% post-consumer recycled plastic have been found to be the most sustainable bag options.
+You can often find some for free as promotional swag items or given out by your local municipality.

 2. Eat More Whole, Plant-Based Foods